lsollars/JellyPy/tierup/README.md

 # jellypy-tierup

-TierUp is a jellypy module for reanalysing Tier 3 variants in GEL 100KG cases.
+`tierup` is a jellypy module for reanalysing Tier 3 variants from GeL 100KG cases.

 ## Documentation